Will Any Gentleman?

 Will Any Gentleman? is a 1950 stage farce by the British writer Vernon Sylvaine.
 The play was first performed at the Royal Court Theatre in Liverpool in July 1950.
-It then went on to the West End, running for 364 performances at the Stand Theatre between September 1950 and July 1951.
+It then went on to the West End, running for 364 performances at the Strand Theatre between September 1950 and July 1951.
 It starred Robertson Hare, who appeared in several plays by Sylvaine.
 Hare plays a mild-mannered bank clerk who, after a night out, is hypnotized into a much more assertive lifestyle.